 Besides those, there are more software programs currently being developed, one of which is through the technology firm PortNexus, whose software will be available in the next couple of months.
 Their program would shut off text messaging once the car goes over 10mph.
 Some other technology options include TXTShield and Text Limit.
 AT&T also has a DriveMode application available to all cellphone users regardless of their carrier.
 Other carriers are now offering similar programs.
 Hopefully, these options will continue to expand and become standard protocol in future months.

 Until then, download one of the applications mentioned or purchase some of the new software technology.
 It just might save your life or someone else’s.
-Not to mention, focused driving will help keep your insurance premiums right where you want them—low!
-If you're looking for a free way to measure your safe-driving skills, try out EverDrive today.
+Not to mention, focused driving will help you get cheap car insurance.
+If you're looking for a way to measure your safe-driving skills, try a free driving app like EverDrive.